How to find a great deal and be a savvy consumer

 So how do you know if you're getting a good deal?
 What is the market value?
 And is it a fair price?
 Learn these modern strategies to make your next purchase with confidence.

 1. Take time to consider and save

 If it's not an urgent purchase, make it a personal rule to add it to your shopping cart, go through the funnel, then sit on it for a week (don't actually checkout).
 This serves two purposes.
 First, it will stave off impulse purchases.
 You might not actually want it after taking some time to reconsider.
 Secondly, your shopping cart could potentially be flagged as abandoned - this is actually a good thing because there's a high probability you'll receive a follow-up coupon code via email to entice you to close the deal.

 2. Cashback credit cards

 Another easy way to save money is through coupons.
 And the easiest way to find them is with Honey.
 This browser extension crowdsources coupon codes from other users and automatically applies them for you at checkout.
-You'd be pleasantly surprised how often it works.
+With coupons for over 30,000+ sites, you'd be pleasantly surprised how often it works.

 4. Go incognito

 If you're shopping on Amazon, make sure to visit camelcamelcamel.com.
 This site allows a user to track the price history of a particular item and set up alerts to notify you when the price drops to your desired target.
 To get started, you just copy and paste the Amazon URL inside their search box and hit enter.

 Want to learn how to build a web scraper?
 Sign up for our newsletter and be notified when we publish the two-part tutorial.